This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Jenkins GSoC Org Admins are responsible for submitting the application form for the Jenkins organization.

-Expectation: 2 to 3 hours per week.
+Expectation: 2 to 3 hours per week until organizations are announced.

 During this period, we wait for Google to approve our application request.